 - Have you included your evidence?
 If you’ve mentioned things like a doctor’s letter or excerpts from your course handbook, you should include these.

-- Read through your letter — have you stuck to the facts?
-Is your letter easy to read?
+- Read through your form — have you stuck to the facts?
+Is your form easy to read?
 If not, it’s likely the Senate Appeals Committee will also think this.

-- How have you ended the letter?
+- How have been clear on what outcome you're seeking if your appeal is upheld?
 Make sure that you include the resolution you’re looking for.

 - Have you said whether you will attend if a hearing is called?